henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

   ))
 ```

-If you haven't used signal functions, it's well worth a read of the hefty docstring on 'reg-sub'
+If you haven't used signal functions before, it's well worth a read of the hefty docstring on 'reg-sub'
 to understand them.
+The todo-list app demostrates this in action.

 So... we can read and write data and the Re-frame 'app-db' is nowhere in sight.
 I haven't got
-anything against the app-db - but I don't want to stuff in there unnecessarily - because for all
+anything against the app-db - but I don't want to stuff in there unnecessarily - because for any
-data in there, you have to know what put it there, how it's lifecycle is managed and so on.
+data in there, you have to understand what effects put it there, how it's lifecycle is managed and so on.

 I might write more about this in a later post.

-Firebase stores the data in the cloud and keeps a local copy of that sync'ed in the browser's store in case the
+Firebase stores the data in the cloud and keeps a local copy of that sync'ed in the browser's store in
-connection drops.
+case the connection drops.
 Re-frame handles doing minimal computation work, de-duping subscriptions etc.
 So... let's just lean on all that awesome machinery!

 What about data the user is editing?
-I wouldn't have that in the app-db, it would most likely be component-local state only when
+In the todo app, that is component-local state only when
-the user is actually changing it, and it would get sent off to Firebase via `re-frame/dispatch` at
+the user is actually changing it, and is sent off to Firebase via `re-frame/dispatch` at
 the appropriate time.

 In fact, in this little example you might see Re-Frame as overkill and just stick with Reagent.

-One last point about the database - it's json data of course, so it's not going to work to
+One last point about the Firebase database - it's json data of course, so it's not going to work to
 create Clojure maps with the usual edn goodies like
 non-string keys, namespaced keywords & etc. A nice approach to stay in JS/JSON
 land is to use [cljs-bean](https://github.com/mfikes/cljs-bean) for your data, rather than native